Skip to main contentSkip Navigation or Skip to Content

 Learning outcomes

-• Describe the scientific approach to the study of behaviour.
+• Describe and apply the scientific approach in order to learn about human behaviour.

-• Discuss the key concepts in research design including operational definitions, variables, reliability, validity, and sampling procedures.
+• Actively apply key concepts in sound psychological research design, including operational definitions, variables, reliability, validity, and sampling procedures.

-• Explain the strengths and limitations of research designs used in psychology, including experimental and non-experimental designs.
+• Communicate the strengths and limitations of research designs used in psychological research, including experimental, non-experimental, and quasi-experimental designs.

-• Explain the purpose and appropriateness of inferential statistics such as t-tests and anova.
+• Explain the purpose and appropriate application of inferential statistics such as t-tests and ANOVA.

 Course topics